urbanadventurer/urlcrazy/README.md

 ### Wrong Second Level Domain
 Uses an alternate, valid second level domain for the top level domain.
 For example, www.trademe.co.nz becomes www.trademe.ac.nz and www.trademe.iwi.nz

+### Domain Prefix
+These typos are created by adding a prefix from the prefix-dictionary.txt file with a hyphen to the domain name.
+For example, example.com becomes login-example.com and corp-example.com

+### Domain Suffix
+These typos are created by adding a suffix from the suffix-dictionary.txt file with a hyphen to the domain name.
+For example, example.com becomes example-login.com and example-microsoft.com

 ## ⌨ Supported Keyboard Layouts